Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: Performance Analysis

-This paper also studies schemes with fixed PA (FPA) coefficients.
-With properly-selected PA coefficients, the UTs' sum SE can be maximized.
-However, the FPA scheme may not be as fair as the ETPA and ERPA schemes.
-By comparing FPA schemes with different sets of coefficients, valuable insights will be provided for the design of NOMA in downlink LEO multi-satellite networks\footnote{It is worth-mentioning that in the literature there are many PA schemes, each with its own optimization concern, such as ordered PA~\cite{saito2013non}, max-min rate fairness~\cite{cui2016novel}, proportional fairness~\cite{liu2016proportional}, weighted sum rate~\cite{sun2016optimal}, etc. The design of specific algorithms is outside the scope of this paper and can be left for future work.}.
+This paper also studies schemes with FPA coefficients.
+With properly selected PA coefficients, the UTs' sum SE can be maximized.
+However, in order to maximize the sum SE, the FPA scheme may not be as fair as the ETPA and ERPA schemes.
+By comparing FPA schemes under different sets of coefficients, valuable insights will be provided for the design of NOMA in downlink LEO multi-satellite networks.

+Herein, the MSP and ISINR ordering methods, together with ETPA, ERPA, and FPA, are adopted to ensure analytical tractability while reflecting representative NOMA strategies\footnote{In the literature there are many other ordering and PA schemes, each with its own optimization concern, such as ordered PA~\cite{saito2013non}, max-min rate fairness~\cite{cui2016novel}, proportional fairness (PF)~\cite{liu2016proportional}, sum-rate maximization~\cite{sun2016optimal}, etc. Although they could further enhance performance, their inclusion would require iterative optimization and significantly increase analytical complexity, which lies beyond the current scope.}.